louissiu198/zefoyXautomater/README.md

 # ZEFOY
-TikTok Multi-Service (Provided by zefoy.com with automater)
+TikTok Multi-Service (Provided by zefoy.com with automater and captcha solver)